-One of the aims of Selective Licensing is to improve the area, property conditions and management thereby strengthening the community.
-Making the area more attractive to tenants which also benefits landlords.
+The area proposed for Selective Licensing has the highest number of private rentals, high levels of poor housing conditions, highest levels of ASB and crime and is the most deprived area in the borough. landlords can be responsible for the behaviour of their tenants.
+Respondents raised One of the aims of Selective Licensing is to improve the concerns that the area, property conditions and management thereby strengthening the community.
+Making the area more additional costs of compliance with attractive to tenants which also benefits landlords.
 It is not expected that fees will be passed to tenants.
-The Council acknowledges that there may be some cases where landlords sell some or all or their property portfolio in areas where Selective Licensing is introduced, due to being unwilling, or unable to comply with the scheme requirements.
-However, research shows that where this happens, properties are often bought by other landlords who see properties in designated areas as a good, safe investment, as they understand that capital values of properties and rental yields are likely to increase over time as an outcome.
-Therefore, any impact on service (for example Homelessness) will be short term, as properties will remain within the private rented sector.
-Government guidance provides advice on rent increases how and when the rent can be reviewed.
-Private renting: Rent increases - GOV.UK. area, property conditions and management thereby strengthening the community.
-Making the area more attractive to tenants which also benefits landlords.
-It is not expected that fees will be passed to tenants.
-The Council acknowledges that there may be some cases where landlords sell some or all or their property portfolio in areas where Selective Licensing is introduced, due to being unwilling, or unable to comply with the scheme requirements.
-However, research shows that where this happens, properties are often bought by other landlords who see properties in designated areas as a good, safe investment, as they understand that capital values of properties and rental yields are likely to increase over time as an outcome.
-Therefore, any impact on service (for example Homelessness) will be short term, as properties will remain within the private rented sector.
-Government guidance provides advice on rent increases how and when the rent can be reviewed.
-Private renting: Rent increases - area, property conditions and management thereby strengthening the community.
-Making the area more attractive to tenants which also benefits landlords.
-It is not expected that fees will be passed to tenants.
-The Council acknowledges that there may be some cases where landlords sell some or all or their property portfolio in areas where Selective Licensing is introduced, due to being unwilling, or unable to comply with the scheme requirements.
-However, research shows that where this happens, properties are often bought by other landlords who see properties in designated areas as a good, safe investment, as they understand that capital values of properties and rental yields are likely to increase over time as an outcome.
-Therefore, any impact on service (for example Homelessness) will be short term, as properties will remain within the private rented sector.
-Government guidance provides advice on rent increases how and when the rent can be reviewed.
-Private renting: Rent increases - guidance provides advice on rent increases how and when the rent can be reviewed.
-Private renting: Rent increases - 307.0K .
-For a periodic tenancy (rolling on a week-by-week or month- by month basis) a landlord can't normally increase the rent more than once a year without the tenant's agreement.
+Selective Licensing and loss of income as tenants with limited The Council acknowledges that there may be some cases income, relying on where landlords sell some or all or their property portfolio in benefits are unable to areas where Selective Licensing is introduced, due to being pay top ups to get to a unwilling, or unable to comply with the scheme market rent.
+This cost requirements.
+However, research shows that where this could lead to more happens, properties are often bought by other landlords landlords selling up who see properties in designated areas as a good, safe investment, as they understand that capital values of and/or raising rents even further.
+This properties and rental yields are likely to increase over time could lead to an as an outcome.
+Therefore, any impact on service (for increase in the example Homelessness) will be short term, as properties number of will remain within the private rented sector.
+Government homelessness cases guidance provides advice on rent increases how and when in a time where social the rent can be reviewed.
+Private renting: Rent increases and low rent GOV.UK. properties are in short supply.
+For a periodic tenancy (rolling on a week-by-week or monthby month basis) a landlord can't normally increase the rent more than once a year without the tenant's agreement.
 For a fixed-term tenancy (running for a set period) a landlord can only increase the rent if the tenant agrees.
 If the tenant does not agree, the rent can only be increased when the fixed term ends.
 For all tenancies, a landlord must get the tenants permission if they want to increase the rent by more than previously agreed and the rent increase must be fair and realistic, i.e., in line with average local rents.
 A tenant can apply to a tribunal to decide on certain rent disputes in England.
 Whilst the Council does not approve of licensing fees being passed to tenants it is anticipated that the fee and discounts will ensure that any rent increase would be minimal.
-During the consultation, concerns were raised around the Council's ability to manage the scheme, how it will be delivered and will it be sufficiently resourced.
+How will the scheme During the consultation, concerns were raised around the be managed and will Council's ability to manage the scheme, how it will be it bring in additional staff.

+delivered and will it be sufficiently resourced.
 The Council acknowledges that the scheme needs to be sufficiently resourced, and information will be provided on how the scheme will be delivered at implementation stage (pending approval).